-1. Using the Save As Option in Excel to Save One Sheet As PDF
+1. Use the Save As Option in Excel to Save One Sheet As PDF

-Though the Save As option is used to save your workbook for the first time, you may also use the option for saving one sheet as a PDF file.
+Though the Save As option is used to save your workbook for the first time, you may also use the option to save one sheet as a PDF file.
 So, follow the below steps with the help of the Save As option to create PDF files for one sheet in Excel.

 - Firstly, go to the worksheet that you want to save as a PDF.

 - After that, click on the File button in the top left corner.